stripstarter/stripstarter/README.md

 * individuals pledging money to elicit production of material of which the target of the campaign owns the creative license

 An example would be a crowd-sourced campaign for Barack Obama to take a series of photographs in a state of undress.
-In our business plan, John Doe could create a campaign and it would be joined by a number of interested pledgers, raising the number high enough for the President to decide he wants to release such material through our distribution platform.
+In our business plan, John Doe would create a campaign.
+This campaign would receive additional pledges from interested users, driving the pledge amount up.
+If, at any point, the President decides to accept the campaign, he would release the material to Stripstarter, who would distribute it to all who pledged to the campaign.

+Alternatively, the President could start a campaign himself which, if it received a requisite funding level, would achieve the same effect.

 For any additional information, please email stripstarter [at] gmail [dot] com.

 All code in this repository is released under the [Do What The Fuck You Want license](http://www.wtfpl.net/)

-== Build instructions
+## Build instructions

 * Ruby >= 2.0.0, Rails >= 4.0.0, Postgres >= 9.0